mohit-rocks/drupal-days/README.md

 It will also install `product` content type required for migration along with other multilingual and translation related settings.

 ## Import content

+You can find dashboard page at following url: http://dashboard.drupaldays.local

+Site will be installed at [http://drupaldays.local](http://drupaldays.local).
+If it is not installed then you can visit `install.php` and select `config_installer` profile.

 1. Goto `/admin/content/import/product`.